Community Organizing Summit April 6-8

 Session 3A: Environmental Monitoring.
 Hosted by Leann Leiter of Earthworks and Angie Rosser of WV Rivers Coalition.

 Fracking comes with invisible but hazardous air pollution.
 In this interactive presentation, Leann Leiter, Field Advocate for Earthworks, discusses the technology that makes the invisible visible.
 Through the Community Empowerment Project, the Earthworks team partners with affected residents to identify gas wells, compressors, waste injection wells, and other facilities of concern, to document air emissions using a FLIR infrared camera, and to take action to hold operators and regulators accountable.
 We’ll see powerful footage of fracking pollution in West Virginia and Ohio, talk about how to access and use this footage in your advocacy, and learn how to request a FLIR filming visit from Earthworks!
 Angie Rosser will discuss the WV/VA Water Quality Monitoring Program, a volunteer program designed to monitor streams that are impacted or have the potential to be impacted by shale gas development.
-Presentation slides.

 Session 3B: Speaking Across Bridges – How to talk with all sides.
 Hosted by Justin Raines of WV Sierra Club.